shaloo/structuredreadme/README.md

 # Structured README
 ![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)

-> Its time, README reached a much wider audience, beyond developers to speed up OSS adoption!
-Structured README is an effort to help evolve README in a more structured manner such that it covers information related to OSS usage in order to solve real life pain points.
+> Its time, README reached a much wider audience, beyond developers, to speed up OSS adoption!
+Structured README is an effort to help evolve README in a more structured manner, such that it covers information on how a piece of OSS can be used to solve real life pain points.

 ## Table of content